-Owner Dan Dawson first caught a whiff of the wine industry when he started working at a restaurant in Eureka California.
-That was followed by additional restaurant experience in Las Vegas Nevada.
+Founder Dan Dawson first caught a whiff of the wine industry when he started working at a restaurant in Eureka California.
+That was followed by additional restaurant experience in Las Vegas, Nevada.
 He moved to Napa in the early 1990’s and caught the “Napa Allure”.
-He always enjoyed writing and communicating wine to people and decided to open a wine shop.
-He is now one of the oldest wine shops in downtown Napa.
+Dan has enjoyed wine for many years along with a love of writing and communicating about wine with people.
+Today Backroom Wines is one of the oldest wine shops in downtown Napa.

-Most of their small producers are Napa wineries although they do have some other California representation.
-However, there is a nice European selection as well with main focus on French wines – French Whites and French Reds.
-Often tiny Napa area producers have initially sold their wines here before they were “well known”.
+In addition to the Napa and California wine selection, the store offers a variety of European wines with an additional focus on French wines – both whites and reds.
+Historically a number of small Napa based producers initially sold their wines here before they were “well known”.
 For example Napa area wineries such as Paloma, Switchback Ridge and T-Vine Cellars initially sold their first releases at Backroom Wines.
 These wineries are now well established and have won a number of high end awards and ratings.
-Dan continues to have a good selection of “new” producers.
+Felicia continues to have a good selection of “new” producers.
 Like dessert wines?
 They have a number of European wine “sweets”.

-Backroom Wines moved to their current location in mid 2008.
-It is much larger than their old shop and even more central.
-They are open 7 days a week; the wine bar is also open daily with extended hours on Friday, Saturday and Sunday.
+The original Backroom Wines location was on Franklin Street (now a joint tasting room featuring two small producers).
+The store moved their operations to their current location in mid 2008.
+It is much larger than their old shop and arguably a bit more central.
+They are open 7 days a week; the wine bar is also open daily with extended hours on Friday, Saturday and Sunday (no appointment needed).
 The “special” tastings are what separates this wine shop from some of the other local wine shops.
 Their “off the grid” tastings focus on small producers you typically won’t see outside of the Napa Valley.
 Looking for an International perspective?
-Often Backroom choose to highlight a specific International winemaking region and focus on those wines.
+Often Backroom chooses to highlight a specific International wine making region and focus on those wines.

 Sometimes their “house wine” is offered for tasting at the bar.
-Often times winemakers will have additional barrels of premium wine that for whatever reason doesn’t fit into their winemaking program.
+Often times winemakers will have additional barrels of premium wine that for whatever reason doesn’t fit into their wine making program.
 Backroom Wines’ Corsair is such a wine.
 It is a Napa Valley Cabernet Sauvignon that Dan sourced from one of his friends who makes a semi cult wine up valley.
-Corsair is produced in extremely small quantities (the 2008 was 150 cases) and is only available at the store.
-As Dan says, “as it turns out, college mascots make good names for wine labels”!
-Corsair refers to a French Pirate, a WWII fighter plane, a computer memory company…and now a Napa Cabernet!
+Corsair is produced in extremely small quantities (the 2008 was 150 cases) and was only available at the store.
+As Dan originally told us, “as it turns out, college mascots make good names for wine labels”.
+Corsair refers to a French Pirate, a WWII fighter plane, a computer memory company…and eventually a Napa Cabernet.

 All events are scheduled well ahead of time so check their website for details.
 Speaking of their website, it is often updated and is a treasure trove of information including their newsletter, featured wine section and the wine diary.
 Be sure to signup for their mailing list as almost weekly you will find an email with a plethora of wine information; it is a great resource for the latest Napa wines to hit the market.
 This is the email list we subscribe to in order to discover latest releases and the newest commercial wine producers in the valley and beyond.